Devon Wildlife Trust AGM

 - 11.00am Annual General Meeting Chaired by Prof Iain Stewart MBE, President

 - 11.40am Open Forum* - For questions

 - 11.55am Coffee break

-- 12.05pm Harry Barton (Chief Executive) and Prof Iain Stewart (President) will host a presentation and discussion on some of the most challenging environmental issues that we face today and how Devon Wildlife Trust can and should respond.
+- 12.05pm Harry Barton (Chief Executive) will host a short series of informative and interesting presentations on some of the environmental issues that we face today.
 This session will be followed by questions from the audience.